 ANNUAL PROFIT – gross rent less expenses, as you are not limited to renting your property out as a BTL, where standard expenses will be Mortgage, Insurance, Management, Service Charge & Ground Rent, Voids & Maintenance your expenses will vary.
 With strategies such as HMO (House in Multiple Occupation) and SA (serviced accommodation) your outgoings will be much higher as you will be paying the utility bills and extras such as internet, cleaning, gardening.
 In addition these properties are furnished so you need to consider repairs and replacements.
 This results in your percentage profit from gross rent being much lower than with a standard BTL strategy.

-CASH INVESTED – this will include all purchase costs, DEPOSIT (if leveraging), stamp duty, finance & legal cost, refurbishment, furnishing costs etc. which again can vary depending on what loan to value mortgage you take out and how much works is required to make the property suitable for your chosen strategy.
+CASH INVESTED – this will include all purchase costs, DEPOSIT (if leveraging), stamp duty, finance & legal cost, refurbishment, furnishing costs etc. which again can vary depending on what loan to value mortgage you take out and how much works are required to make the property suitable for your chosen strategy.

 Example: purchasing the apartment at £100,000 with a £7,200 gross rent